 Thomka, J.R., and *Eddy, D.B., under review, Repeated regeneration of crinoid spines in the Upper Pennsylvanian of eastern Ohio: Evidence of elevated predation intensity and significance for predator-driven evolution of crinoid morphology: Palaios, v.
 33.

 Thomka, J.R., Brett, C.E., and *List, D.A., under revision, Magnetic susceptibility of the latest Telychian-early Sheinwoodian (middle Silurian) succession of southeastern Indiana and northern Kentucky: Implications for stratigraphic interpretation of diagenetically altered units: Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 522.

-Thomka, J.R., and *Eddy, D.B., in press, Notes on additional material associated with the type specimens of Diphuicrinus ohioensis (Echinodermata: Crinoidea) from the Middle Pennsylvanian of southeastern Ohio: Ohio Journal of Science, v.
-118.
+Thomka, J.R., and *Eddy, D.B., 2018, Notes on additional material associated with the type specimens of Diphuicrinus ohioensis (Echinodermata: Crinoidea) from the Middle Pennsylvanian of southeastern Ohio: Ohio Journal of Science, v.
+118, p.
+25-30.

 Thomka, J.R., Sullivan, N.B., and Brett, C.E., 2018, Arthrophycus as a mimic of crinoid column impressions in the Lower Silurian of central Kentucky, USA: Lethaia, v.
 51, p.
 96-101.

 Thomka, J.R., and Brett, C.E., 2017, Insights into the taxonomy and paleoecology of the ‘bead bed’ crinoid (Echinodermata: Crinoidea) based on new material from the Lower Silurian Brassfield Formation of east-central Kentucky: Palaios, v.
 32, v.
 762-768.